ubccpsc/310/docs/26w1/syllabus.md

 ### Labs {#labs}

 **Labs are held online**, weekly, starting in week 1, and run in blocks from **Friday to Thursday**.
-There are no rooms assigned; join links are on the [course home page](./) and attendance is mandatory.
+There are no rooms assigned; join links are on the [course home page](./) and attendance is required.

 **A lab session** opens with a **tutorial** on material from that week's lectures.
 You then have a work period for that week's assignment, with TAs available to answer questions.
 You are not expected